Linuxfabrik/monitoring-plugins/check-plugins/cpu-usage/README.md

 ## Overview

-Monitors system-wide CPU utilization with sustained load detection to avoid false alerts from short-lived spikes.
-Reports percentages across all standard CPU time categories (user, system, idle, nice, iowait, irq, softirq, steal, guest, guest_nice) plus calculated overall CPU usage (100 - idle - nice).
+Reports CPU utilization percentages for all available time categories (user, system, idle, nice, iowait, irq, softirq, steal, guest, guest_nice) plus the overall cpu-usage (100 - idle - nice).

+Thresholds (WARN/CRIT) are checked against user, system, iowait, and cpu-usage.
+An alert is raised only if the threshold is exceeded for COUNT consecutive runs, suppressing short spikes and focusing on sustained load.

+Perfdata is emitted for every field to enable full graphing.
+Extended stats (context switches, interrupts, etc.) are included if supported on this platform.

+This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
+The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.

 **Alerting Logic:**